Dhruvgera/custom_python_scripts/README.md

 - Send message about the build status
 - Upload the build and target files to any SFTP client
 - Send you the direct download links
 - Send the build log
+- Upload builds to CLI services and send links to Telegram
 - If the build fails, abort other statements, and send you trimmed build logs
 - Clean everything and restore the server to the previous state
 - Can be integrated with Jenkins to provide 1 click builds